temporalio/features/features/eager_workflow/successful_start/README.md

 # Detailed spec
 * The `EnableEagerStart` start workflow option should be `true`.
 * The server response to start workflow should include a non-nil `eager_workflow_task` field.
 * The task timeout for the workflow should be large enough to hang the program on a task retry.
+A server response with an `eager_workflow_task` alone does not guarantee eager execution because the worker could still refuse to process it.
+In that exceptional case the task would be retried through the non-eager path, and may succeed.
+A large timeout effectively disables retries, ensuring success always comes from the eager path.
 * The simple workflow should return `"Hello World"` and exit without errors.